-Most of the time when people come to Ireland they head straight for Dublin, the Irish Capital.
-Dublin is, of course, a brilliant city filled with a lively atmosphere and lots to do but sometimes you’ll just want to escape the city life, that’s when the charming Malahide village is the perfect place to visit.
+Most people who come to Ireland head straight for Dublin, the Irish Capital.
+Dublin is a brilliant city filled with a lively atmosphere and lots to do, but sometimes you’ll just want to escape city life.
+That’s when the charming Malahide village is the perfect place to visit.

-Malahide is a place that offers something for everyone visiting, whether you are coming for shopping, a fun day trip by the sea or a weekend break the village boasts a wide array of things to see and do.
+Malahide offers something for everyone visiting.
+Whether you are coming for shopping, a fun day trip by the sea, or a weekend break, the village boasts a wide array of things to see and do.

 A Short History of Malahide Village

-Malahide village was known for being a popular settlement of the Vikings in Ireland for a period of time dating back to 795.
-It wasn’t long after that when Malahide saw the arrival of the Anglo- Normals and its believed that the last Danish King of Dublin chose to retire in the village in 1171.
+Malahide village was known for being a popular settlement of the Vikings in Ireland from 795.
+It wasn’t long after that that Malahide saw the arrival of the Anglo-Normans, and it is believed that the last Danish King of Dublin chose to retire in the village in 1171.

-The Talbot family who resided at Malahide Castle during the 1180s helped to build the area up and over many centuries developed their estate and soon a harbour settlement.
-In the 1400’s Thomas Talbot, the father of the Talbot family received the powerful title of ‘Admiral of the of Malahide’.
-This title gave him full control over everything coming through Malahide port.
+The Talbot family, who resided at Malahide Castle during the 1180s, helped to build the area up and, over many centuries, developed their estate and soon a harbour settlement.
+In 1400, Thomas Talbot, the father of the Talbot family, received the powerful title of ‘Admiral of the Malahide’.
+This title gave him complete control over everything coming through Malahide port.
 This title was passed through the family, each new generation took over control as confirmed by the Court of Exchequer in 1639.

-As the 19th century approached there were roughly about 1000 people living in the village.
-This period also saw a number of local industries coming to life, such as salt harvesting, steam bakery, a silk ribbon factory and gasworks – the last of the bunch were the only to survive into the 20th century.
-Malahide harbour continued to grow as a commercial operation, bringing in merchandise mainly construction materials.
+As the 19th century approached, roughly 1000 people lived in the village.
+This period also saw a number of local industries come to life, such as salt harvesting, steam bakery, a silk ribbon factory, and gasworks—the last of the bunch were the only ones to survive into the 20th century.
+Malahide Harbour continued to grow as a commercial operation, bringing in merchandise, mainly construction materials.

-Maladie village was growing as a popular place to live during the Georgian times, which saw many new housing estates being created to accommodate the growing population.
-Even today you’ll still see some of the Georgian heritage especially in the architecture of the houses along the seafront.
+Maladie village was becoming a popular place to live during the Georgian era, and many new housing estates were created to accommodate the growing population.
+Even today, you’ll still see some of the Georgian heritage, especially in the architecture of the houses along the seafront.

-The seaside village has become one of the most desirable places to live/visit in Ireland outside the big cities like Dublin.
-As of 2011 via a census, there are around 15,000 people who reside in the village.
+The seaside village has become one of the most desirable places to live/visit in Ireland outside big cities like Dublin.
+According to a census, around 15,000 people reside in the village as of 2011.

 Things to do in Malahide

-There is plenty on offer at the seaside village that makes you feel like your miles away from the busier tourist city of Dublin but in fact, its just a short 30-minute drive.
+There is plenty on offer at the seaside village that makes you feel miles away from the busier tourist city of Dublin, but in fact, it’s just a short 30-minute drive.
 Malahide is the perfect escape in Ireland, where you’ll feel at home as soon as you get there.

 Malahide Castle